Erectile Dysfunction: Everything You Need to Know

-Erectile dysfunction (ED) is a medical condition in which you regularly have trouble getting or maintaining an erection firm enough for satisfying sexual activity.
+Erectile dysfunction (ED) is a medical condition characterized by trouble getting or maintaining an erection firm enough for satisfying sexual activity.

 The symptoms of ED can be mild, moderate, or severe.
-Depending on the severity of your symptoms, you might:
+Depending on its severity, you might have:

-• Get erections that aren’t firm enough for penetration
+• Erections that aren’t firm enough for penetration

-• Get erections that don't last as long as you want them to
+• Erections that don't last as long as you want

-ED can affect your sex life and relationships.
-It can also be an early warning sign of health conditions like diabetes and heart disease.
-Your erectile dysfunction can even be your body’s way of telling you to talk with a doctor.
+In addition to affecting your sex life and relationships, ED can also be an early warning sign of health conditions like diabetes and heart disease.
+In fact, you might think of the condition as your body’s way of telling you to talk with a doctor.

 Symptoms